 - Write the name of the application you want to find in the Name field

 - Click on the link to the application from the search result.

 - You’ll see a description of the application.
 There will be a list of various versions with their compatibility rating with a specific Wine version.

 - This is the main page you need to check.
 There will be detailed information about that specific version.

 - You’ll get an idea of what will work and what will not.
 Also, the installation procedure will be included here if any additional tasks are needed for installation.

 Windows applications need a C: drive.
 Wine uses a virtual C: drive for this purpose.
 The directory of this virtual C: drive is called wineprefix.
 First of all, we need to create a wineprefix.
 For doing that, fire up a terminal and enter this command:

 This will create a wineprefix and open the configuration window for Wine.
 You can change the configuration options if you want or let it be as is for time being and close it.
 Now, you can locate the virtual C: drive at

 Installing an Application with Wine

 Installing an application with wine is simple and easy like double-clicking on the installation file.
-First of all download the windows app you looking for install. for example Download Notepad++ and save it no desktop.
+First of all download the Windows app you looking to install. for example Download Notepad++ and save it no desktop.